Sadia2018/solo_project/README.md

 # ✈️ Welcome to iFly!

-This is the central guide for the iFly application, your platform for tracking and managing flight or sighting data.
+This is the central guide for the iFly application, your platform for virtual flying

 ---